AdobeXD/plugin-docs/reference/scenegraph.md

 Changing from FIXED_HEIGHT to AUTO_HEIGHT text will automatically change the height of the bounds to match the height of the total text (can be a no-op).

-Changing from AUTO_HEIGHT to FIXED_HEIGHT text will not change the bounds, tranform or origin (no-op).
+Changing from AUTO_HEIGHT to FIXED_HEIGHT text will not change the bounds, transform or origin (no-op).

 **Kind**: instance property of [<code>Text</code>](#Text)
 * * *